-(i) The recycled water is produced by a wastewater treatment plant or water recycling treatment plant permitted to produce recycled water pursuant to California Code of Regulations, title 22;

-(ii) The facility that produces the recycled water has completed annual volumetric reporting requirements consistent with the Water Quality Control Policy for Recycled Water;
+(i) The facility that produces the recycled water has completed annual volumetric reporting requirements consistent with the Water Quality Control Policy for Recycled Water;

-(iii) The application of the recycled water complies with all applicable waste discharge requirements;
+(ii) The application of the recycled water complies with all applicable waste discharge requirements;

-(iv) The application of the recycled water does not violate the terms of local any salt or nutrient management plan;
+(iii) The application of the recycled water does not violate the terms of the applicable salt or nutrient management plan;

-(v) The application of the recycled water adheres to the Board’s Anti-Degradation Policy, Board Resolution No. 68-16 or any update thereto.
+(iv) The application of the recycled water adheres to the Board’s Anti-Degradation Policy, Board Resolution No. 68-16, or any update thereto.

 (6) A supplier may include a variance for water use associated with ponds and lakes for sustaining wildlife, if the pond or lake is required to be maintained by regulation or local ordinance.
 A variance for water associated with ponds or lakes required to be maintained by regulation or local ordinance (Vwildlife) shall be calculated by multiplying 1.1 by the square footage of applicable ponds and lakes, by reference evapotranspiration less annual precipitation, and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-Vwildlife=1.1 × Ponds and Lakes Area × (ETO – Annual Precipitation) × 0.62
+Vwildlife=1.1 × Ponds and Lakes Area × (ET0 – Annual Precipitation) × 0.62

+(A) A supplier may, for each reporting year, use an alternative data source for annual precipitation, if it demonstrates to the Department, in coordination with the Board, that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.
+Alternative data pursuant to this paragraph shall be reported pursuant to section 975.

-(g)(1) An urban retail water supplier may, in calculating its annual urban water use objective, include budgets for temporary provisions for residential outdoor use if the supplier submits supporting information meeting the criteria described in subdivision (i).
+(h)(1) An urban retail water supplier may, in calculating its annual urban water use objective, include budgets for temporary provisions for residential outdoor use if the supplier submits supporting information meeting the criteria described in subdivision (j).

-(2) Temporary provisions may be requested for:
+(2) Temporary provisions may be requested for water use associated with:

-(A) water for existing pools, spas, and similar water features

-(B) water for the planting of new, climate-ready trees
+(A) The planting of new, climate-ready trees

-(C) water for the establishment of qualifying landscapes
+(B) The establishment of qualifying landscapes

-(h) Temporary provisions available pursuant to subdivision (g) shall be calculated as follows:
+(i) Temporary provisions available pursuant to subdivision (h) shall be calculated as follows:

-(1) A temporary provision for existing pools, spas and similar water features is available beginning January 1, 2035, until January 1, 2040.
-This provision (Prpool) shall be calculated by multiplying the square footage of existing pools, spas, and similar water features (Apool), by 0.08, by net reference evapotranspiration (Net ETO), and by a unit conversion factor of 0.62.
+(1) A temporary provision for the volume of water associated with planting climate-ready trees (Prtrees) shall be calculated by multiplying the number of newly planted climate-ready trees (Ntrees) by 0.85, by net reference evapotranspiration (Net ET0), and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-Prpool = Apool × 0.08 × Net ETO × 0.62

-The square footage of existing pools, spas, and similar water features (Apool) shall be either (A) the value provided by the Department to the Board on October 3, 2022, or any updates thereafter, or (B) alternative data, if the supplier demonstrates to the Department and Board that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.

-(2) A temporary provision for the volume of water associated with planting climate-ready trees (Prtrees) shall be calculated by multiplying the number of newly planted climate-ready trees (Ntrees) by 0.85, by net reference evapotranspiration (Net ETO), and by a unit conversion factor of 0.62.
-This formula is expressed mathematically as follows:

-Prtrees=Ntrees × 0.85 × Net ETO × 0.62
+Prtrees=Ntrees × 0.85 × Net ET0 × 0.62

-(A) A climate-ready tree is a tree that is well-adapted to face both present and future climatic challenges such as heat, drought, extreme weather events, and pests within the supplier’s service area.
+(A) A climate-ready tree is a tree that can be reasonably expected to survive both present and future climatic challenges such as heat, drought, extreme weather events, and pests within the supplier’s service area.
 Each newly planted climate-ready tree is assumed to occupy 1.0 square foot.

-(B) A temporary provision for the volume of water associated with planting climate-ready trees applies for three reporting periods, starting with the reporting period in which the trees were planted.
+(B) A temporary provision for the volume of water associated with planting climate-ready trees applies for three years, starting with the fiscal year in which the trees were planted.